byorgey/blog/posts/2026/06/26/FTA-holes.lagda.md

 Let's start working our way towards proving that divisibility is decidable.
 To check whether $d \mid n$, the usual idea would be to divide $n$ by $d$ and check whether we get a remainder of zero.
-So we need to formalize this notion of division.
+So we need to formalize this notion of division with remainder.

 Specifically, when we divide $n$ by $d$, we expect to get a *quotient* $q$ and a *remainder* $r$, such that $r + qd = n$, and $0 \leq r < d$.